Joseph-Kim2/Python_Calculators/README.md

 Python 3

 ## Usage
-Many of the Python Scripts contain small description of script and variables and functions.
+- Many of the Python Scripts contain small description of script and variables and functions.
-To run any of the calculators, navigate to the script file and execute:
+- Any file with _exec are executor scripts used to excute the funtions of pair script To run any of the calculators, navigate to the script file and execute:
 ```bash
 python [script_name].py